 This is a universal tool for the provider and consultant which is applicable to continuous quality improvement actions.

-Chart designed to identify the policies required of the Iowa Department of Human Services (DHS) Child Development Home (CDH) regulations, the Quality Rating Improvement System (IQ4K) Levels 1-3, ChildNet Certification and/or Best Practices.
+Chart designed to identify the policies required of the Iowa Department of Health and Human Services (HHS) Child Development Home (CDH) regulations, IQ4K® Levels 1-3, ChildNet Certification and/or Best Practices.

 Provider agreement in order to achieve ChildNet Certification.